mscarey/AuthoritySpoke/docs/guides/create_holding_data.rst

 (with a structure similar to JSON), but won't yet load it as an AuthoritySpoke object.

+    >>> from pprint import pprint
     >>> from authorityspoke.io.loaders import load_holdings
     >>> holdings_to_read = load_holdings("holding_oracle.json")
-    >>> holdings_to_read[0]
+    >>> pprint(holdings_to_read[0], sort_dicts=False)
     {'inputs': {'type': 'fact',
-      'content': '{the Java API} was an original work', 'truth': False,
+                'content': '{the Java API} was an original work', 'truth': False},
-      'anchors': 'a work must be “original”'},
      'outputs': {'type': 'fact',
                  'content': 'the Java API was copyrightable',
-      'truth': False,
+                 'truth': False},
-      'anchors': 'must be “original” to qualify for ``|copyright protection.|``'}, 'mandatory': True,
+     'mandatory': True,
      'enactments': {'node': '/us/usc/t17/s102/a',
-      'exact': 'Copyright protection subsists, in accordance with this title, in original works of authorship fixed in any tangible medium of expression, now known or later developed, from which they can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device.', 'name': 'copyright protection provision',
+                    'exact': 'Copyright protection subsists, in accordance with ' 'this title, in original works of authorship fixed in ' 'any tangible medium of expression, now known or ' 'later developed, from which they can be perceived, ' 'reproduced, or otherwise communicated, either '
-      'anchors': 'qualify for copyright protection. ``|17 U.S.C. § 102(a)|``.'},
+                             'directly or with the aid of a machine or device.', 'name': 'copyright protection provision'},
-     'anchors': 'By statute, a work ``|must be “original” to qualify|`` for'}
+     'anchors': 'By statute, a work |must be “original” to qualify| for'}

 To compare the input data to the created Python objects, link the Holdings to the :class:`~authorityspoke.opinions.Opinion` using